-- The analysis presented in this report is based on the SMP framework designed by the European Commission.
+- ⇒ The analysis presented in this report is based on the SMP framework designed by the European Commission.
 The report will provide some guidance on market 4 and 5 SMP assessment processes in a co-investment scenario to rollout NGA networks, although each NRA should consider the particular national circumstances in detail to adopt the final decision. - ⇒ The report focuses on considering in which situation a co-investment project could impact competitive conditions to the extent of justifying a change in the SMP assessment in the next round of markets 4 and 5 analyses.
-However, ex ante remedies that may be imposed on SMP operators are out of the scope of this report.
+However, ex ante remedies that may be imposed on SMP operators are out of the scope of this report. - ⇒ NRAs should be careful when assessing the relevant market as this will have a significant impact on the regulatory outcome.
+In this report, fibre-based networks which may also be rolled out by co-investment partners are, as a base case, considered to be included in relevant markets 4 (and 5) along with the copper local loop16.